This post may contain affiliate links. Please see my disclosure policy for details.

 I love a free walking tour as they are a nice introduction to the city.
 You get to orientate yourself, know the area, learn about the history and visit some of the top attractions too!

 Vilnius with locals run a fabulous free walking tour that runs from the Cathedral Square daily at 10am and 12pm.

 This classic walking tour will take you through the quaint Old Town of Vilnius and Užupis too!
 Like with most ‘free’ walking tours you pay what you feel the tour is worth (I usually tip around 10 Euros per head).

 If the Old Town isn’t your bag, why not go on an alternative tour of Vilnius?
-This will take you through the street art areas, Halle Market and some of the vibrant streets of the New Town.
+This will take you through the street art areas, Halle Market, and some of the vibrant streets of Vilnius New Town.

 22. Have a massage at Azia Spa

 If all that exploring has taken its toll, or you’ve booked in for a relaxing break in Vilnius.
 Then I would book yourself in for a relaxing massage at Azia Spa.